- Words you add to the spell-checking dictionary are ignored the next time the spell checker scans for any mistakes.

 In the future, you might also want to remove that word.
 We’re going to show you the different ways in which you can add, edit or remove words from the default dictionary of Microsoft Office on Windows 10/8/7.

-When you use Add to dictionary, the word you used this option on is saved in a file automatically.
-In case you didn’t know, you can edit that file manually in order to add or remove words from the spell checking dictionary.
+When you use the Add to dictionary feature, the word you used this option on is automatically saved in a file.
+You can edit that file manually in order to add or remove words from the spell checking dictionary.

-- Select Show hidden files, folder, and drives > click Apply.
+5. Select Show hidden files, folder, and drives, then click on Apply.

-- In this Spelling folder, you’ll find one or more folders.
+7. In the Spelling folder you’ll find one or more folders.
 In case you used more than one language on your system, you’re going to find more than one folder.